 If using the mixer, start working the egg whites at low speed and gradually increase it

-Continue beating until the mixture is very firm
+Continue working until the mixture is very firm

 At this point, slowly add the granulated sugar